José Parlá: Large scale murals

-Parla's first large-scale mural was for a Toronto housing development called City Place in 2009.
-In 2012, he painted a 70-foot long lobby mural titled Diary of Brooklyn for the Barclays Center, and a lobby painting for the Brooklyn Academy of Music's Fisher Theater.
-Parla worked on the two painting simultaneously, going back and forth between the two nearby buildings and working late.
+Parlá's first large-scale mural was for a Toronto housing development called City Place in 2010.
+In 2012, he painted a 70-foot long lobby mural titled Diary of Brooklyn for the Barclays Center, and a lobby painting titled Gesture Performing Dance, Dance Performing Gesture, for the Brooklyn Academy of Music's Fisher Theater.
+Parlá worked on the two painting simultaneously, going back and forth between the two nearby buildings and working late.

 In 2013, he painted the mural The Nature of Language for the newly constructed James B. Hunt Jr. Library at the North Carolina State University.
-In 2014 Parlá painted ONE: Union of the Senses which is displayed in the lobby of One World Trade Center.
-The painting measures 15 ft by 90 ft, and is thought to be the largest painting in New York City.
+In 2015 Parlá painted ONE: Union of the Senses which is displayed in the lobby of One World Trade Center, curated by Asher Edelman and Edelman Arts, appointed by the building developer.
+The painting measures 15 ft by 90 ft, and has been described as the largest painting in New York City.

+In 2023, Parlá completed a public commission for the Far Rockaway Writer's Library in Queens, New York, a collaboration with the architecture firm Snøhetta.